Fortinetics Book a call →

 What are the biggest differences between FedRAMP Rev 4 and Rev 5?

-Three substantive changes: privacy moves from Appendix J to a top-level PT control family integrated across the SSP; the supply chain risk management (SR) family expands significantly with provenance, criticality analysis, and component verification; and the evidence bar on continuous monitoring tightens — assessors now verify artifacts were produced consistently over the period, not assembled at assessment time.
+Three substantive changes: privacy moves from Appendix J to a top-level PT control family integrated across the SSP; the supply chain risk management (SR) family expands significantly with provenance, criticality analysis, and component verification; and the evidence bar on continuous monitoring tightens, with assessors now verifying that artifacts were produced consistently over the period rather than assembled at assessment time.
 Most technical controls map directly from Rev 4.

 Do we need to change our infrastructure to move from Rev 4 to Rev 5?